 Eliminate Food and Water Sources Scorpions Seek

 Scorpions ultimately are drawn by three things - food, water, and shelter.
 In hotter months, they are also seeking an opportunity to escape the heat.
 Since scorpions typically feed on insects this means that you should work to keep these away from your yard and house.
 Luckily, this is something you probably want to do already.

-Use Scorpion Spray Around the Perimeter
+Use Scorpion Spray Around the Perimeter of Your House

 In areas like cracks in the wall, basements, crawl spaces, and attics you may also want to use an insecticide dust to add an extra layer of scorpion prevention.